We all have expectations of the people in our lives, but some people take it to the next level.

 20. “If you cared, you’d remember.”

 Memory isn’t tied to caring.
-This phrase ignores that people have different ways of showing they care, and forgetfulness doesn’t equal indifference.
+This ignores the fact that people have different ways of showing they care, and forgetfulness doesn’t equal indifference.
 It’s a passive-aggressive way of expressing disappointment that doesn’t consider individual differences in memory or expression of care.

 21. “You’re not who I thought you were.”